Sort-Care/Sort-Care.github.io/_posts/2017-11-10-Pregel-RageRank.markdown

 In PageRank task, I am considering using ```Aggregator```'s subclass instance(maybe a function is enough for this project) to aggregate message values sent to the same vertex.

+### Worker Implementation
+- The **state of each vertex** contains:
+  - current *value*
+  - a list of *outgoing edges*
+  - a *queue* containing *incoming messages*
+  - a flag specifying whether the vertex is *active*

+When the worker performs a superstep it loops through all vertices and calls ```compute()```, passing it the current value, an iterator to the incoming messages, and an iterator to the outgoing edges.

+- **Tw**o copies of the active vertex **flags** and the **incoming message queue** exist: one for the current superstep and one for the next superstep

+### Master Implementation
+Primarily, the master is responsible for coordinating the activities of workers.
+Most master operations, including input, output, computation, and saving and resuming from checkpoints, are terminated at ```barriers```.

+### Aggregator Implementation
+An aggregator computes a single global value by applying an aggregation function to a set of values that the user supplies.
+When a worker executes a superstep for any partition of the graph, the worker combines all of the values supplied to an aggregator instance into a single value.

 [590s]:https://emeryberger.com/systems-for-data-science-compsci-590s/
 [Pregel]: https://kowshik.github.io/JPregel/pregel_paper.pdf
 [PageRank]: http://infolab.stanford.edu/pub/papers/google.pdf